oroinc/docker-build/docker-compose/README.md

 You can use images built on CI with a PR or other branches.

 ## Configuration
 All configuration of scripts and applications is described using variables specified in `.env`.
 Additionally, the application has `.env-build` , which keeps specific settings for every application.
 You can also set some variables through the environment variables.
-In case of using `compose-orocommerce-application.yaml` configuration, `.env-orocommerce-application` is used in addition to `.env`, and has a higher priority.

 The file contains several sections of variables: